openxc/vi-firmware/docs/installation/compiling.rst

     $ PLATFORM=BLUEBOARD make flash

 The config files in this repository assume your JTAG adapter is the Olimex ARM-USB-OCD unit.
-If you have a different unit, change the first line in ``conf/flash.cfg`` to the correct value.
+If you have a different unit, modify the ``src/lpc17xx/lpc17xx.mk`` Makefile to load your programmer's OpenOCD configuration.